hsnlab/SLAMBUC/README.md

 ## Example

-Validation results of a subset of our algorithms with a fully-serialized block execution model, which are executed with our [validation script](tests/validate_algs.py) using different configurations and a [random-generated input call graph](tests/data/graph_test_tree_ser.gml) of size 10.
+Validation results of a subset of our algorithms with a fully serialized block execution model, which are executed with our [validation script](tests/validate_algs.py) using different configurations and a [random-generated input call graph](tests/data/graph_test_tree_ser.gml) of size 10.